andresriancho/pico-wavsep/README.md

 ```

 In the above session, Wavsep started _and_ installed its database
 successfully.
 At that point, it saved the parameters for future use.
-I had to
+Hitting
-hit Enter to shut the server down.
+Enter shuts the server down.
 The next time, it is possible to give the
 `--use-existing` flag: